linkeddatacenter/kees/README.md

 The existence of activities without a plan SHOULD be signaled by KEES agent.
 This condition does not prevent the KEES agent to enter the teaching window.

-A KEES agent MUST abort in case of semantic inconsistences in *KEES knowledge base definition*.
+A KEES agent MUST abort in case of semantic inconsistencies in *KEES knowledge base definition*.

 ### Plan constructors